PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Create the new form with the info receive by ai, with the ai response, add a field for free text
 - [x] Send again all the data and receive a revised prompt
 - [x] Send the revised prompt to the user to final adjusts
-- [ ] Send to generate image the original prompt and the final prompt to generate image
+- [x] Send to generate image the original prompt and the final prompt to generate image
-- [ ] Show the images to user
+- [ ] Show the images to user - Remove all size related code (do it after MVP)
 - [ ] Add the Use Again and refresh the page (check daily usage)

 #### After MVP